-Loxley Jones was diagnosed with BPD and anxiety in 2016 and has since worked to educate others about mental illnesses.
+Loxley Jones was diagnosed with bipolar disorder and anxiety in 2016 and has since worked to educate others about mental illnesses.

 There is no getting around it, loving someone who has both anxiety and depression is not easy.